Kaiu Shirai: Career history

 On 21 June 2015, Kaiu Shirai published his first professional work, a standalone piece called, The Location of Ashley-Gate, in Shōnen Jump+, a digital imprint of Shueisha, with art by Kyousuke Maruyama.
 Again, in the same magazine, he published his second work, another standalone piece called, Poppy's Wish, in collaboration with artist Posuka Demizu on 18 February 2016.

 After that, Shirai created a serialized work based on drafts written while he was still an amateur.
 This work, The Promised Neverland, (with art by Posuka Demizu) started its run in the 35th issue of Weekly Shōnen Jump on 1 August 2016 and finished in the 28th issue of the magazine on 15 June 2020.
 Along with manga artist Posuka Demizu, Shirai published two one-shots in 2020 and 2021.
 The first one, Spirit Photographer Saburo Kono was published in the combined issue No. 36 – No. 37, 2020 of Weekly Shōnen Jump; the second one is titled DC3, published in the same magazine in issue No. 35 of 2021.
 On 3 September 2021, Kaiu Shirai x Posuka Demizu: Beyond The Promised Neverland was published, which included works and one-shots in combination with Posuka Demizu.

 A collaborative exhibition titled Miroirs manga meets Chanel by Kaiu Shirai, Posuka Demizu and Chanel was held at Chanel Nexus Hall Ginza, Chūō, Tokyo, from 28 April to 4 June 2021.
 The manga Miroirs, written and illustrated by the duo, was inspired by the Chanel brand.
 In this exhibition, scenes from Miroirs are exhibited alongside precious works from Chanel.
 The manga was published by Shueisha on 30 April 2021.
 In 2022, Shirai participated as a judge at Shōnen Jump+s 7th Stokin Pro Garyokin 2022, to discover new talented manga artists.

+On 6 January 2024, Kaiu Shirai along with illustrator Shiki Hamada launched a standalone one-shot, titled Kubigeshō, in the combined Issue #6–#7 2024 of Weekly Shōnen Jump.
+Within the same year, on 9 December, Kaiu Shirai along with illustrator Yōichi Amano launched a standalone one-shot, titled Apple, in Issue #2 2025 of Weekly Shōnen Jump.

 Influences

-Kaiu Shirai commented that he was influenced by manga artists Osamu Tezuka, Naoki Urasawa, Yoshihiro Togashi and Eiichiro Oda; Directors Akira Kurosawa, Kōki Mitani, Kentaro Kobayashi and Hayao Miyazaki; with Kabuki actor Kanzaburo Nakamura XVIII as personalities that influenced him the most.
+Kaiu Shirai commented that he was influenced by manga artists Osamu Tezuka, Naoki Urasawa, Yoshihiro Togashi and Eiichiro Oda; as well as directors Akira Kurosawa, Kōki Mitani, Kentaro Kobayashi and Hayao Miyazaki.
+He has also mentioned the Kabuki actor Kanzaburo Nakamura XVIII as a source of influence for his works.